AntonSatt/mallo/README.md

 ## Run it locally

-The fastest path: run MSSQL in Docker, then the API and frontend each in their own terminal.
-The root `docker-compose.yml` is shaped for the cluster deploy, not for local dev.
+The root `docker-compose.yml` is shaped for the cluster deploy, not local dev.
+For local work, run MSSQL in Docker and start the API and frontend each in their own terminal.

 ```bash
 # 1. MS SQL Server in a container.